kingsdigitallab/corpus-building/README.md

 ## Adding content to the site

 Static pages are added to the site via [markdown files](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).
 Markdown support is implemented in the project using [mdsvex](https://mdsvex.pngwn.io/).

-Pages are added to the site by adding a new entry to the [frontend/src/routes/](frontend/src/routes/) directory.
+Pages are added to the site by adding a new markdown file to the [frontend/src/pages/](frontend/src/pages/) directory.
+Nested pages are supported by creating a new directory and adding a child markdown file to it.

-First, create a new sub-directory in the routes directory.
-For example, to add a new page called "about", create a new directory called `about` and add a `+page.md` file to it.

-The `+page.md` file should contain the markdown content for the page.
-The page will be added to the site and will be accessible at `http://PROJECT_URL/about`.
+The file should contain the markdown content for the page.
+The page will be added to the site and will be accessible at a URL that mirrors the file structure.
+For example:

+- `frontend/src/pages/about.md` becomes `http://PROJECT_URL/about`
+- `frontend/src/pages/about/periods.md` becomes `http://PROJECT_URL/about/periods`

 ## Editorial workflow

 New editorial content should be added in the `research` branch.
 This branch is automatically deployed to the preview site in [GitHub Pages](https://kingsdigitallab.github.io/corpus-building/), together with the `develop` and `main` branches.

 Content that needs to be visible to the public should be added to the `main` branch.
 Content to the `main` branch needs to be added via a pull request.